ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 Later we have seen that Ordina is secure-by-design which means that every consultant will be trained to get certifications in security.
 Security should be inside every consultant's DNA.

-In the afternoon we have learned about Integrated Developer Environment (IDE), how important it is to choose the right IDE.
+In the afternoon we have learned about Integrated Development Environments (IDEs), how important it is to choose the right IDE.
 We have learned about build tools: Maven, Gradle and NPM.
-How it is possible to control the source code with a source control like SVN or GIT.
+How it is possible to version the source code with systems like SVN or GIT.
 What the differences are between them.
 We have learned what continuous integration is.
 Yannick explained what the terms Scrum and Agile mean.